JackAgren/drone_cones_project/high level design/High Level Design Doc.md

 The inventory system can be broken down into the following subsystems:

 * **Inventory Table**: The database will have a table that holds all the inventory data and has functionality to query and update the inventory (restocking, depleting inventory for orders, etc.).
-When inventory is restocked, the finance system will have money depleted from finance database and update the transactions database.
+When inventory is restocked, the Finance System will have money depleted from the **Finance Table** and update the **Transactions Table**.
 * **Inventory Report Generator**: This allows admins to see a report of the current state of the inventory.

 ### Finance System